 Along the same vein, Rhode Island offers a program aimed at bringing new primary care physicians into the state, offering $80,000 over four years for interested physicians, nurse practitioners, and physician assistants.

 Yet, keep in mind that not all state-based forgiveness programs will apply to those with private student loan debt.
-Rather, some are designated for federal loans only.
+Rather, some are designated for federal student loans only.
 So be sure to do your research if you set down this path.

-In addition to seeking graduates who pursue a specific career path, many private loan forgiveness programs are also looking for people who are willing to work under certain conditions for a set amount of time to repay the support.
+In addition to seeking graduates who pursue a specific career path, many private loan forgiveness programs are also looking for people who are willing to work under certain conditions for a set amount of time to repay their loans.

 For example, the North Carolina State Loan Repayment Program requires physicians and dentists to commit to a four-year contract to receive payment.
 Healthcare workers in Massachusetts are required to work two full-time years or four part-time ones to receive assistance.

 Most state and local repayment programs require a roughly two-year obligation.

 While this type of ironclad commitment might be daunting at first, it's important to keep in mind the alternatives.
-If you were paying off a federal loan through the Public Service Loan Forgiveness program, for instance, it would take 10 years to complete the repayment process.
+If you were paying off a federal student loan through the Public Service Loan Forgiveness program, for instance, it would take 10 years to complete the repayment process.

 Though it's not always the case, most private student loan forgiveness programs are focused on grads who choose to work in fields or locations that are typically underserved.